Acme United (NYSEAMERICAN:ACU) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a report released on Friday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research report sent to investors on Monday.
+The brokerage issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last released its earnings results on Friday, April 22nd.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.65 by ($0.43).
-Acme United had a net margin of 7.54% and a return on equity of 19.21%.
-The firm had revenue of $43.33 million during the quarter.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last announced its earnings results on Friday, April 22nd.
+The company reported $0.22 earnings per share for the quarter, missing the consensus estimate of $0.65 by ($0.43).
+Acme United had a return on equity of 19.21% and a net margin of 7.54%.
+The business had revenue of $43.33 million for the quarter.

+Institutional investors have recently modified their holdings of the business.
+UBS Group AG purchased a new position in Acme United in the third quarter valued at about $31,000.
+Morgan Stanley increased its holdings in Acme United by 183.6% in the second quarter.
+Morgan Stanley now owns 709 shares of the company’s stock valued at $32,000 after buying an additional 459 shares in the last quarter.
+Advisor Group Holdings Inc. increased its holdings in Acme United by 64.4% in the third quarter.
+Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock valued at $91,000 after buying an additional 1,091 shares in the last quarter.
+BlackRock Inc. increased its stake in shares of Acme United by 443.2% during the 3rd quarter.
+BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after purchasing an additional 5,340 shares in the last quarter.
+Finally, State Street Corp increased its stake in shares of Acme United by 16.6% during the 1st quarter.
+State Street Corp now owns 8,195 shares of the company’s stock worth $278,000 after purchasing an additional 1,165 shares in the last quarter.
+59.98% of the stock is owned by institutional investors.

 Acme United Corporation supplies first aid and safety, cutting, sharpening, and measuring products to the school, home, office, hardware, sporting goods, and industrial markets in the United States, Canada, Europe, and internationally.
 The company offers scissors, shears, knives, rulers, pencil sharpeners, paper trimmers, safety cutters, lettering products, glue guns, and other craft products under the Westcott brand name; and cutting tools under the Clauss brand.